UnionInternationalCheminsdeFer/OSDM/spec/models.md

   internally this clearly defined notion to the internal representation.

-The presentation hereunder provides some additional examples of high-level offer modellings for pure-OSDM offers.
+The presentation hereunder provides some additional examples of high-level offer modelings for pure-OSDM offers.

 ## Booking